 Summary and Conclusion

-We learned a lot about Jesus breaking down traditions and about Satan and his kingdom and their counterattacks against Jesus.
+We learned a lot about Jesus breaking down traditions and about Satan and his kingdom and their counterattacks against Jesus and his disciples.

 First, Jesus’s disciples plucked heads of grain in a field, and the Pharisees accused them before the Lord that they were breaking the rules.
 Jesus reminded them of Scriptural precedence of others who broke some rules, and they were fine.
 His disciples were the same.
 Jesus is Lord of the Sabbath; that is, he stands on top of the Sabbath; the Sabbath does not hang over his head like the sword of Damocles.
 The Sabbath serves humankind; humankind does not serve the Sabbath as slaves.

 Second, Jesus healed a man with a withered hand on the Sabbath, in a nonemergency situation, for the man was not going to die at any moment.
 This too broke the Sabbath rule, according to the religious leaders there.
 What I admire even more is how confident he was when he told the man to stretch out his hand.
-(Personally I would be nervous, if I was praying for the man with a withered hand).
 And the hand was healed.
+(Personally I would be nervous, if I was praying for the man with a withered hand in public.
+What if nothing happened?)

 Third, Jesus is God’s Chosen Servant, from Isaiah 42.
 Israel was supposed to be, but it failed.
 God put his Spirit on his Son, and that’s why he was able to work miracles (Acts 10:38).
 He was not going to quarrel about his Messiahship (though he did quarrel with the religious hierarchy when they tried to shut down his ministry to the people).